danosb/psi_influence/geiger/README.md

 The Random Number Generator (RNG-01A) will produce approximately one to three random numbers every minute from background radiation.
 However, a small piece of Uranium can be purchased online completely legaly (at least in the US) placed next to the RNG, significantly increasing the frequently of numbers produced due to increased radioactive decay (take basic safety precuations here, of course).

-In this folder there are two files:
+In this folder there are three files:

 * **rng_influence_geiger_realtime_only.py** -  Uses Geiger-generated numbers generated in real-time.
 All results are combined into a single probability that probability controls a line chart and also the pitch of an audio tone, giving real-time feedback.
 The line, and the audio tone, go up or down in real-time based on calculated probability of results being random.
 If you are influencing the results with your intention, you'd expect to see/hear the line and the audio tone both rise.